FAST DISPATCH

 Barb Hodgens loves to cook with alternative, healthy whole food ingredients, with a focus on gut health.
 Barb has overcome her own gut health issues through healthy eating.
 Share your ideas, comments and photos at the end of this post :)

-Raw milk yogurt is full of beneficial enzymes that will be destroyed if the milk is heated above 110° Fahrenheit (about 43° Celsius).
-According to Natasha Campbell McBride, founder of the GAPS diet, if you don’t heat the milk the innate bacteria of the raw milk are preserved.
+Raw milk is full of beneficial enzymes that will be destroyed if the milk is heated above 110° Fahrenheit (about 43° Celsius).

-3. Heat the raw milk to 40° Celsius and dissolve 1 level tablespoon of premium powdered gelatin.
+2. Gently heat the raw milk to 40° Celsius (approx. body temperature) and dissolve 1 level tablespoon of premium powdered gelatin.
+The step by step method is coming soon.

 Luvele